 Publication Type: Peer Reviewed Journal

-Interpretive Summary: The ever-increasing population has put a great pressure on our food production systems.
-To increase profit margin along with productivity, the utilization of fungicides (pesticides) to protect crops and reduce fungal diseases has contributed to the widespread of pesticides contamination in the environment since most of these applied pesticides reach destinations other than their intended targets.
-Thus, it is necessary to find a simple and environmental friendly way to counter or reduce the proliferation of these pesticides in the environment by utilizing naturally occurring antimicrobial agents.
-Naturally occurring nanoparticles with antimicrobial properties hold a great promise in this arena.
-Among the diverse metallic nanoparticles, silver nanoparticles (AgNPs) have gained more importance in the scientific community due to their antimicrobial properties as well as their wide applications in medicine, biology, material sciences, physics, chemistry, their unique properties/use as catalysts/electrocatalysts, polymer membranes, sensor design applications, coatings for antifouling of water treatment systems, plastics, nano fiber, antimicrobial textiles, fuel cells, and active membranes.
-In this study, nontoxic, eco-friendly methods for the synthesis of silver nanoparticles using agricultural residues were carried out along with the study on the antimicrobial (anti-fungal) properties of silver nanoparticles obtained from sugarcane leaf extracts.
-The results show that AgNPs have a remarkable activity against plant pathogenic fungi.
-Therefore, the present study provides a potential eco-friendly and sustainable way for the synthesis of antimicrobial nanoparticles from agricultural wastes that may be quite useful in reducing pathogens in agricultural settings.
+Interpretive Summary: The high demand for protein consumption in the ever-increasing population has put great pressure on food animal production system.
+To increase profit margin along with productivity, the utilization of antibiotics to promote animal growth and reduce mortality has contributed to the emergence of resistant bacteria that may affect humans as well as the animals themselves.
+The rise in antibiotic resistant bacteria is not due to just the overuse of antibiotics in agricultural settings but also due to the inappropriate use of antibiotics in human medicine as well.
+Thus it is necessary to find a simple and economical way to counter or reduce the proliferation of these antibiotic resistant bacteria.
+Nanoparticles with antimicrobial properties hold a great promise in this arena.
+Among the diverse metallic nanoparticles, palladium nanoparticles (PdNPs) have gained more importance in the scientific community due to their antimicrobial properties as well as their wide applications in medicine, biology, material sciences, physics, chemistry, their unique properties/use as catalysts/electrocatalysts, polymer membranes, sensor design applications, coatings, plastics, nano fiber, textiles, fuel cells, and active membranes.
+In this study, nontoxic, eco-friendly methods for the synthesis of metallic nanoparticles using plant extracts were carried out along with the study on the antimicrobial properties of palladium nanoparticles obtained from these plant extracts.
+The results show that PdNPs has a remarkable activity against antibiotic resistant bacteria.
+Therefore, the present study provides a potential eco-friendly and sustainable way for the synthesis of antimicrobial nanoparticles from plant extracts that may be quite useful in reducing pathogens in agricultural as well as human medicinal settings.